 I love pot racks!
 They can offer beautiful and convenient pan storage.
 In the last 3 houses we’ve owned, I designed a pot rack to fit each kitchen’s space best, both wall mounted pot racks and a free hanging pot rack.
 You can read about some of those other pot racks I’ve written about here.

 In our house we call ‘home’ these days, as I was designing the kitchen, I was able to squeak just enough space for a wall mounted pot rack at the end of the cabinets.
+(HERE is a link for the cabinets I ordered online.
+I love them!)
 This is a convenient location to the cooktop too, (you can’t see it in the picture, but the cooktop is behind the camera to the left).
 This wall mounted pot rack is a really simply designed smart use of space to store those ‘space hogs’!

 Here is the kitchen before we started remodeling it:

 The demo of the kitchen involved removing the existing cabinets, and moving them to the basement apartment kitchen.
 (You can read that HERE) It also involved removing a dividing wall that was between the kitchen and a room the previous owners used as a family room, but we would use as a dining room.
 It was that wall removal that gained the kitchen 6″, I used that little bit of extra space for my pot rack!
 (HERE you can see more about the renovation of our home)